-As with Fact Finding decisions, if a W-2 agency is unable to comply with a Departmental review decision for any reason, the agency must contact its DFS RO on or before the 10th calendar day and explain the circumstances why the decision cannot be carried out timely.
+As with Fact Finding decisions, if a W-2 agency is unable to comply with a Departmental Review decision for any reason, the agency must contact its Regional Coordinator/Administrator on or before the 10th calendar day and explain why the decision cannot be carried out timely.
 Noncompliance with DHA decisions may result in a corrective action or a failure penalty as defined in the W-2 and Related Programs Contract.

-DFS may find that the final decision's principles and policies require a change in program operations.
-If so, DFS will make a statewide directive.
+The Division of Family and Economic Security (DFES) may find that the final decision's principles and policies require a change in policy.
+If so, DFES will make a statewide directive.
 Until such a declaration, the W-2 agency must continue to follow existing written policies and procedures in all other cases.

-The remedies allowed under Departmental review decisions are the same remedies allowed under Fact Finding review decisions.
-(See section 19.2.11 for more information on remedies.)
+The remedies allowed under Departmental Review decisions are the same remedies allowed under Fact Finding Review decisions.
+(See sections 19.2.10.1 through 19.2.10.4 for more information on remedies.)